CarterYin/Basic_Physics_Experiment/README.md

 # Basic_Physics_Experiment

-### I received a template from a classmate, and this is a version of my tex_to-pdf
+### I received a template from a classmate, and this is a version of my tex to pdf

 ### My classmate : DimStar YiDingg